Anyone who is even tangentially familiar with Seth Rogen knows he loves weed.

 “We just were born in a place where weed was more accepted and some people were not and their lives have been fucked up because of it,” he said.

-We also talked about the hypocrisy of the legal weed industry, the worst reefer madness myths, greening out, and why British Columbia sucks so badly at selling legal weed.
-(I've got to admit, I was impressed by the depth of their weed knowledge—I’m talking boring, provincial regulation-level stuff).
+We also talked about the hypocrisy of the legal weed industry, the worst reefer madness myths, greening out, and why B.C. sucks so badly at selling legal weed.
+(I gotta admit I was impressed by the depth of their weed knowledge—I’m talking boring, provincial regulation-level stuff).

-Evan Goldberg: Yeah, but now that they’re there they have a responsibility—lottery winners and every single person involved in this industry to just acknowledge that reality and work toward making it better.
+Evan Goldberg: Yeah, but now that they’re there they have a responsibility, lottery winners and every single person involved in this industry to just acknowledge that reality and work towards making it better.